ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: ImGCL: The Proposed Framework

 \section{ImGCL: The Proposed Framework}

-In this section, we first introduce the progressively balanced sampling~(PBS) method, which is impractical in our unsupervised setting since it requires knowing the labels.
+In this section, we first introduce the progressively balanced sampling~(PBS) method, which is impractical in our self-supervised setting since it requires knowing the labels.
 Motivated by the property of GCL, we generate pseudo-labels by clustering the node representations.
-Finally, we utilize the proposed node centrality based PBS method to adaptively focus on 'important' nodes of the given graph during the down-sampling phase.
+Finally, we utilize the proposed node centrality based PBS method to adaptively attend to 'important' nodes of the given graph during the down-sampling phase.
 The overall framework of ImGCL is shown in Fig.~\ref{fig:framework}.